-The most northerly capital in Europe, Reykjavík is informal and friendly with a quirky edge to its subculture, tons of fresh fish on the menu, world-class music in its bars and a huge adventure playground on its doorstep.
+The most northerly capital in Europe, Reykjavík is informal and friendly with a quirky edge to its subculture, tons of fresh fish, world-class music in its bars and a huge adventure playground on its doorstep.

 Political turmoil in ninth-century Viking Norway prompted an exodus of land-hungry seafarers to head west to Iceland.
 First to stake his claim was chieftain Ingólfur Arnarson, who grabbed the south-west corner of the island and built his farm at Reykjavík: ‘Smoky Bay’.
 For the next 800 years Reykjavík was little more than that.